jezzsantos/saastack/README.md

    * Applications are aligned to audiences and subdomains
 * Others
    * It provides documented code examples for the most common use cases.
 Simply follow and learn from the existing patterns in the codebase
-   * It provides [how-to guides](docs/how-to-guides/README.md) for performing the most common things on a codebase like this, until you've learned the patterns.
+   * It provides [how-to guides](docs/how-to-guides/README.md) for performing the most common things on a codebase like this until you've learned the patterns.
    * It provides a [decision log](docs/decisions/README.md) so you can see why certain design decisions were made.
    * It provides documentation about the [design principles](docs/design-principles/README.md) behind the codebase so you can learn about them and why they exist.
    * It \[will\] provide an eco-system/marketplace of common adapters that other people can build and share with the community.